Tiny Grains

 about

-Edward Cheng is a native New Yorker, a freelance computer programmer, and a seasoned globetrotting backpacker.
-Through photography, he works on long term projects documenting Christian Holy Weeks and Easters around the world, Dia de los Muertos in Mexico, Chinese-American experience, and Eldridge Street in the Lower Manhattan of New York City.
-Cheng is a teaching assistant and a permanent fixture at the International Center of Photography; he regularly assists for darkroom masters Steve Anchell, Brian Young, and Chuck Kelton.
-He drinks mezcal neat.
+Edward Cheng, a native New Yorker, is a freelance computer programmer and seasoned globetrotting backpacker.
+As a photographer, he works on long-term projects documenting the Asian American experience in Lower Manhattan's Chinatown, Dia de los Muertos in Mexico, and Christian Holy Weeks and Easters around the world.
+Cheng is a teaching assistant and a permanent fixture at the International Center of Photography; he regularly assists darkroom masters Steve Anchell, Brian Young, and Chuck Kelton.
+He drinks mezcal oaxaqueno neat.

 contact